DarshKodwani/ESGreporter/README.md

 For questions and support:
 - Open an issue on GitHub
-- Check the [blog post](blog_post.md) for technical deep-dive
+- Review the comprehensive code documentation
-- Review the code documentation
+- Check the Azure AI Search and OpenAI documentation for service setup

 ---